 Welcome to my webpage.

-My name is Tomasz and I have been collecting meteorites for over 16 years (that was my first one, a half individual/shrapnel Sikhote Alin 27g).
+My name is Tomasz and I have been collecting meteorites for over 18 years.
+A half individual/shrapnel Sikhote Alin 27g was my first meteorite.
 As a geologist, PhD, my interest in meteorites range from the beginning of the Solar System to later parent body processes.
 Over a years I have collected, traded and sold many specimens to individual customers as well as institutions and museums.

 I am an active member of various meteorite-related organizations including the Polish Meteorite Society – board member, International Meteorite Collectors Association – board member ( # 2321) and The Meteoritical Society.